 Advertisement

-What you need to know about Dupuytren's contracture
+What to know about Dupuytren's contracture

 hands

-These factors also affect your odds:
+These factors also affect your risk:

-• Age: Chances increase with as you get older, and most diagnoses occur after age 50.
+• Age: Chances increase as you get older, and most diagnoses occur after age 50.
 Children under 10 are very rarely affected.

 • Diabetes and epilepsy: Evidence is mixed, but these may be linked to a higher risk.

-Once you've been diagnosed, your doctor will discuss what to do.
-A mild case of Dupuytren's contracture may not need to be addressed at all—you'll just keep an eye on it in case it gets worse.
-More serious cases could require treatment to restore movement in your hand.
-These involve:
+Once you've been diagnosed, your healthcare provider will discuss what to do.
+A mild case of Dupuytren's contracture may not need to be addressed at all.
+Your provider may just keep an eye on it in case it gets worse.

 • Steroid injections: Steroids are injected into your hand to slow the condition's progress.